ci0224/mobile-a11y-knowledge/README.md

 ## iOS Voice Over Order

 ### Overlapping elements can negatively impact accessibility.

-If they serve the same purpose, consider merging them; otherwise, keep them separate.
+One sentense: If overlap buttons serve the same purpose, consider merging them; otherwise, keep them not overlapped.

 User cannot direct select a button(one finger single tap) in VoiceOver mode if the button is visually contained by (smaller and inside of ) higher priority buttons.